GOAT debates are always alive and well on social media, but there doesn’t seem to be much to debate when it comes to Serena Williams.

 Reply with #SerenaPack if you need one! pic.twitter.com/ZXUCPY7aMV

 As for Nike, Serena and her apparel partner design a custom outfit (of course) complete with Serena Williams Jewelry diamond-encrusted NikeCourt Flare 2s.
-The outfit earned exposure via match broadcasts and social, who were happy to see Serena’s signature on-court style one more time.
+The outfit earned exposure via match broadcasts and social, where fans were happy to see Serena’s signature on-court style one more time.
 Her Instagram post about the outfit generated 7.39M impressions, $813K in social value and 820K engagements alone.

 Serena's own socials